 The Lotus is very much a part of life in Thailand.
 The lotus is such a sacred and powerful image.
 All over the country it grows in ponds, swamps, small canals, roadside ditches, and in jars at homes and at Buddhist temples.
 We have four very large pots with water — mud at the bottom — with lotus in our own yard.
 And every once in a while a beautiful lotus flower comes out.
 The lotus flower is more than just a natural decoration; it is a symbol of Buddhism and has an important religious significance.

 The lotus plant floats on the water and has deep stringy roots that go to the bottom of the pot through the water for nourishment.
 The leaves are large, measuring about 6 to 8 inches across, and out of this unlikely murky concoction comes this most magnificent fragrant flower with large pedals that stands out like a queen over the garden with its tall and straight stem over the greenery and the dirty water.
 Usually there is only one lotus flower in the pot, and maybe sometimes two, but never very many of them.
 The stem will rise above the pot by about a foot, but they are known to rise in larger ponds to as high as 60 inches.

 The Lotus is the second of the eight auspicious symbols of Buddhism and has the literal meaning of rising and blooming above the murk of daily life to achieve enlightenment.
 It also symbolizes the passage from darkness to light and the passage from ignorance to wisdom.
 The Lotus flower is seen often in Thai art, including murals in temples, that date back hundreds or even a couple of thousand years.
-Thai Buddhism is known as Theravada Buddhism and began almost 2556 years ago.
+Thai Buddhism is known as Theravada Buddhism and began 2556 years ago.
 In Chiang Mai, there are many Thai temples (over 350 of them in the province), and all of them will have a water bowl or pond with lotus plants and one of two lotus flowers.
 It is a striking and majestic part of nature.

 The Lotus Flower itself can be one of several different colors, and in our garden we never know what color the flower will be until it is almost ready to open.
 Most often the flower is white, and in Buddhism this refers to the purity of the mind and spirit.
 If it comes out red, it refers to the compassion and love a follower should have.
 A lotus flower that is blue refers to common sense, wisdom and logic that is needed to create enlightenment.
 A pink lotus flower speaks of spirituality and mysticism.
 And a gold lotus flower represents all achievement from enlightenment.